A. Physical Examination.

 (c) The results of the hearing and vision screenings shall be made a part of the permanent record file of each student and given to the parents of any student who fails the screenings and reported to the local board of education or the local health department.
 If a student fails the screenings, the parent/guardian shall report on the recommended services received by the student to the local board of education or local health department on an approved form.

-(d) The local board of education or local health department shall report to the Department of Health and Mental Hygiene the results of the hearing and vision screenings and, to the extent practicable, the number of students receiving the recommended services.
+(d) The local board of education or local health department shall report to the Maryland Department of Health the results of the hearing and vision screenings and, to the extent practicable, the number of students receiving the recommended services.

 (e) Students may be exempt from these hearing and vision screenings if the parent/guardian objects in writing on the ground that it conflicts with the tenets and practice of a recognized church or religious denomination of which the parent/guardian is a member.